The Nest

 Go Back To Previous Page

-Everyone knows how expensive it is to live in New York City and New York State.
+Everyone knows how expensive living in New York City and New York State is.
 It’s one of the most expensive cities in America and worldwide.
-So anyoneNYC Senior Citizen Homeowners’ Exemption Guide living there must try to take advantage of every tax break or exemption.
+So, anyoneNYC Senior Citizen Homeowners’ Exemption Guide living there must take advantage of every tax break or exemption.
 One such tax break is the NYC Senior Citizen Homeowners’ Exemption (“SCHE”).
-Therefore, in this guide, we’ll go over everything you need to know about SCHE.
+Therefore, we’ll review everything you need about SCHE in this guide.
 For instance, this is the perfect article for you whether you’re a senior citizen, want to help out the senior citizens in your life, or want to know as much as possible about the tax laws in NYC.
-In this guide, we’ll look at what the NYC Senior Citizen Homeowners’ Exemption is.
+This guide will examine the NYC Senior Citizen Homeowners’ Exemption.
 Who’s eligible for the NYC Department of Finance Senior Citizen Homeowner Exemption?

-How to estimate what your tax exemption would be, and more.
-For the sake of our readers, we will be presenting this information as if you’re looking into the tax exemption for yourself.
+How to estimate your tax exemption and more.
+For the sake of our readers, we will present this information as if you’re looking into the tax exemption for yourself.

 What is the NYC Senior Citizen Homeowners’ Exemption?

 First, as the name suggests, the New York City Senior Citizen Homeowners’ Exemption is a tax break designed for senior citizen homeowners.
-MoreNYC Senior Citizen Homeowners’ Exemption specifically, it’s a tax break that helps out older citizens who own a one-, two-, or three-family home in NYC.
+MoreNYC Senior Citizen Homeowners’ Exemption specifically, it helps out older citizens who own a one-, two-, or three-family home in NYC.

 For instance, these homes can be houses, condominiums, or coop apartments.
 As long as a senior citizen owns them, they can potentially qualify.